First-Party Data SEO 2026: The Cookieless Growth Framework

 - Conversion intents: implementation, pricing, risk, and migration.

 A strong page should satisfy one core intent and naturally bridge to adjacent intents through internal links.
-This increases topical authority and improves crawl efficiency.
+This helps readers continue the task and helps crawlers understand how related pages fit together.

 Technical execution in a privacy-first stack